 How can bones help forensic scientists identify long-dead people?
 What is the role of forensic anthropologists in mass disaster and human rights investigations?
 Do shows such as “Bones” and “CSI” accurately reflect the role of forensic investigators?
 Through hands-on experience, students will learn how forensic anthropologists use skeletal materials and biological principles to recover, identify and evaluate human skeletal remains.
 By the end of the course, students will have basic knowledge of the history and goals of forensic anthropology, human osteology, and an awareness of issues relating to the search, discovery and recovery of human skeletal remains.
-Offered on rotation.
+Offered occasionally in the fall semester.

 When faced with wondrous yet puzzling archaeological remains that cover the globe, what were the reactions of scholars and lay people 100 or 500 or 1,000 years ago?
 This course traces the intriguing history of archaeological investigation, from its antiquarian, “treasure hunt” origins to its modern incarnation as a systematic, scientifically driven discipline.
 We examine how the practice of archaeology has been shaped by social and political climates; explore the impact of changing notions toward historical time, human progress and the “other”; and evaluate contemporary theoretical and methodological approaches to the study of the human past.
-Offered in the fall semester.
+Fulfills the SS13 general education requirement.
+Offered as needed.

 489,490.
 SYE: Senior Projects.